mlkornhauser/550_Final/_posts/2020-12-21-Individual-Cities.md

 *	All Other General Merchandise Stores
 *	Hotels (except Casino Hotels) and Motels

-This analysis also shows the length of a city’s stay-at-home order with two gray lines.
+This analysis also shows the duration of a city’s stay-at-home order with two gray lines.
 The solid line indicates the start of the stay-at-home order and the dotted line indicates when the reopening phase began.
 In addition to observing variation across stay-at-home orders, the patterns in foot traffic show where there was greater compliance with the lockdown.
-These charts do not account for variation among stay-at-home orders with some city’s restrictions being more stringent than others.
+These charts do not account for variation among stay-at-home orders with certain cities' restrictions being more stringent than others.

 ## Denver Colorado

-Before the pandemic, we see that full-service restaurants were the main driver of foot traffic in Denver, with fitness centers, malls and limited service restaurants also reporting substantial traffic.
+Before the pandemic, full-service restaurants were the main driver of foot traffic in Denver, with fitness centers, malls and limited service restaurants also reporting substantial traffic.
 With the start of the pandemic started in mid-March, there was a clear drop in foot traffic, even before the stay-at-home order went into effect.
 Foot traffic recovered somewhat after the reopening phase, but not to the pre-pandemic levels.
 The end of the stay-at-home order appears to coincide with a fairly consistent rise in COVID-19.
 While the stay-at-home order did not appear to be particularly effective at curtailing the infection rate, Denver was successful in managing COVID-19 cases for the first six months of the pandemic.

 <div id="altair-chart-1"></div>

 ## Houston, Texas

-While Houston had a longer stay-at-home order than Denver, there seemed to be less compliance with these restrictions.
-This lack of compliance is evidenced by the increase in foot traffic at full-service restaurants and malls well before the start of the reopening phase.
-Though there seemed to be inconsistent adherence to the stay-at-home order, the COVID-19 case count drastically increased at the start of the reopening phase, suggesting that the restrictions were effective.
+While Houston had a longer stay-at-home order than Denver, there seemed to be less compliance with the restrictions.
+The increase in foot traffic at full-service restaurants and malls well before the start of the reopening phase demonstrate that people did not stay home during the entire lockdown phase.
+Though there was inconsistent adherence to the stay-at-home order, the COVID-19 case count drastically increased at the start of the reopening phase, suggesting that the restrictions were effective.

 <div id="altair-chart-2"></div>